rossant/ipymd/README.md

 Cons:

-* nbformat not really git-friendly (JSON, contains the outputs by default)
+* Nbformat not really git-friendly (JSON, contains the outputs by default)
-* cannot easily edit in a text editor
+* Cannot easily edit in a text editor
+* Cannot easily edit on GitHub

 ### Markdown